 The Supplier may transfer the Agreement and the rights and obligations hereunder to such a third party to which the business activities related to the Agreement has been transferred.

 This Agreement and all matters arising out of or in connection with this Agreement shall be interpreted, construed and governed exclusively in accordance with the laws of Finland without reference to its choice of law rules.
 The United Nations Convention on Contracts for the International Sale of Goods done at Vienna April 11, 1980 is excluded.

 In the event no settlement can be reached by means of negotiations, any dispute, controversy or claim arising out of or relating to this Agreement, or the breach, termination or validity thereof shall be finally settled by arbitration in accordance with the Rules for Expedited Arbitration of the Finnish Central Chamber of Commerce.
 The arbitration shall take place in Helsinki, Finland.
-The arbitration shall be conducted and the arbitration award shall be given in the English language.
-The Parties agree that the arbitration procedure and all thereto related material and information shall be treated as Confidential Information in accordance with Section 15 of this Agreement.
+The arbitration shall be conducted, and the arbitration award shall be given in the English language.
+The parties agree that the arbitration procedure and all thereto related material and information shall be treated as Confidential Information in accordance with Section 11 of this Agreement.

-The Parties have nevertheless right to claim for outstanding receivables under this Agreement at the courts of the other Party’s registered domicile.
+The parties have nevertheless right to claim for outstanding receivables under this Agreement at the courts of the other party’s registered domicile.

 If any provision in this Agreement is found or becomes invalid, unlawful, or unenforceable to any extent, the provision in question will be severed from the remaining provisions of this Agreement, which will continue to be valid and enforceable to the fullest extent permitted by law.